Fire and rescue services

 To reduce your risk of crime:

 Internet scams come in many forms, including romance, friendship, business and job offers.
-These scams often come from West Africa and usually start in internet dating sites or chat rooms.
+These scams often come from West Africa and usually start in internet dating sites, chat rooms or via email.

-Once the online friendship develops, your friend or prospective marriage partner might ask you to send money so they can travel to Australia.
+Once the online friendship develops, your friend or prospective business or marriage partner might ask you to send money to help them in a difficult situation or for an investment opportunity.

 Criminals might also: